arterm-sedov/docker-tutorial/README.md

 ## Docker Image Definition

 A Docker image provides an isolated filesystem to run the [container](#docker-container-definition).
-The image must contain everything needed to run your application — all dependencies, configurations, scripts, binaries, etc. The image also contains configuration data for the container, such as environment variables, a default command to run, and other metadata.
+The image must contain everything needed to run your application — the operating system, all dependencies, configurations, scripts, binaries, etc. The image also contains configuration data for the container, such as environment variables, a default command to run, and other metadata.

 ## Docker Container Definition